TJCAJ/ET_HANGMAN/README.md

 ### ET Hangman Stage 6

 ![Hangman Stage 6]()
 * 5 letters guessed wrong the player will see the E.T. hangman figure and 5 parts of the hangman, rope, head, torso and both arms in red.
-Also the alert message "Danger Zone" will be displayed.

 ### ET Hangman Stage 7

 ![Hangman Stage 7]()
 * 6 letters guessed wrong and the player will see the E.T. hangman figure and 6 parts of the hangman rope, head, torso, both arms and left leg in red.
-Also the alert message "Danger Zone" will be displayed.

 ### ET Hangman Stage 8 - Lose
 ![Hangman Stage 8 - Lose]()